-You simply wouldn’t consider buying a pair of running shoes three sizes too small and heading out for a jog.
-Bikes are exactly the same so the best thing you can do is head into a reputable bike store and get them to measure you up.
+You wouldn’t consider buying a pair of running shoes three sizes too small and heading out for a jog, and the same logic applies with bikes.
+Riding something too small or too big isn’t just uncomfortable, it can lead to serious and long lasting injuries, so the best thing you can do is head into a reputable bike store and get them to measure you up.

 The key pieces of information you are going to need are your height and inside leg measurement.
 These will help you to determine the bike that is right for you.
-For a simple way to get your inside leg measurement have a quick read through our article ‘Beginners Guide To Setting Saddle Height’.
+For a simple way to get your inside leg measurement have a quick read through our article.
 Note these two bits of information down for future reference.

 Now you know your measurements you can start to look at frame sizes.

-I have put together a simple table which you can refer to but use it in the knowledge that it is only a guide.
+We have put together a simple table which you can refer to but use it in the knowledge that it is only a guide.
 Different manufacturers specify their bikes in different ways.
-As an example, I am 6 feet tall.
-If I were to buy a Cannondale road bike I would need a 56cm frame, however purchasing one by Specialized would see me needing a 58cm frame.
+As an example, I am 6 feet tall – if I were to buy a Cannondale road bike I would need a 56cm frame, however purchasing one by Specialized would see me needing a 58cm frame.
 Most manufacturers have guides on their websites and online shops tend to display size guides beside the bike you are looking at.

 If you are looking for further resources the ‘Bicycle Frame Size Calculator’ at Ebicycles.com is incredibly useful.
 If you find yourself right on the limit between two frame sizes go for the smaller one.
 It is easy enough to put the saddle up and extend the stem if needed, however when you reach the lower limit on a larger bike you have nowhere else to go.
 Having the saddle higher makes it easier for things such as clipping your bike into a workstand and the slightly lower frame weight can only be an advantage.

 3d.
 Choosing a bike – components and specifications